fubar2/toolfactory-galaxy-server/compose/README.md

 # ToolFactory Appliance

-## Some docker-galaxy-stable compose configuration notes
+## Some docker-galaxy-stable configuration notes

+Docker-galaxy-stable runs in one container.
+Another runs a configurator that supplies most of the flavour after the server settles down.
+It installs workflows and the sample history then runs a server listening for RPC calls.

-Galaxy configuration includes turning on the tool change watchdog so Galaxy will update the tool panel after changes are noted.
+Configuration includes turning on the tool change watchdog so Galaxy will update the tool panel after changes are noted.
 The ToolFactory configuration completes but the container continues to run, providing a service described in detail below.
 Users are advised to ignore these functions and write normal, portable tools.